simpleanalytics/docs/_docs/55_events/05_automated-events.md

 It takes care of sending it as an event to Simple Analytics.
 As events can only be letters, numbers, and underscores we already convert this name.

-We love to improve our automted events.
+We love to improve our automated events.
 Please let us know if you need any help!
 We don't mind getting our hands dirty.